craze/CrazeBot/README.md

   * !music - All - Displays what you are currently listening to on Last.fm
   * !steam - All - Display Steam profile, current game and server
   * !bothelp - All - Displays link bot help documents
   * !commercial - Owner - Runs a 30 second commercial.
+You must contact the bot maintainer to follow your channel with the bot's account and add the bot as a channel editor first.
 This command is also supported in !repeat.

 ### Fun